Fashionable – Milan v Inter

 In sporting terms, two of the biggest brands in world football exist side by side in the city, namely AC Milan and Internazionale.

 Today it is one of the most visited stadiums in Europe standing alongside the Nou Camp for its capacity and unique rectangular panorama feel.
-It continues to host Champions League final matches the most recent being a Real Madrid v Atletico Madrid final of 2016.
+It continues to host Champions League finals the most recent being the Real Madrid v Atletico Madrid final of 2016.

 Its pitch is up close and personal with the stands giving the stadium an intimacy that few others can match.
 Noise from the home ultra groupings tends to boom and smoke from Pyro tends to hang around the air amongst the Milanese mist.